basilhussain/stm8-lin-checksum/README.md

 ### `uint8_t lin_get_protected_id(const uint8_t fid)`

 Constructs a protected identifier value from the given frame identifier `fid` by calculating the two necessary parity bits and appending them as the most-significant bits to the frame ID.
-Any `fid` value greater than 63 (0x3F) will be truncated to that value.
+Any `fid` value greater than 63 (0x3F) will be wrapped at that value (e.g. 65 → 1).
 Returns the protected ID value.

 ## Notes